digital-asset/daml/unreleased.rst

 --------------

-- [DAML Assistant] Added ``--install-assistant`` flag to ``daml install`` command, changing the default behavior of ``daml install`` to be "install the assistant whenever we are installing newer version of the SDK".
+- [DAML Assistant] Added ``--install-assistant`` flag to ``daml install`` command, changing the default behavior of ``daml install`` to install the assistant whenever we are installing newer version of the SDK.
 Deprecated the ``--activate`` flag.
 - [DAML Studio] Opening an already open scenario will now focus it rather than opening it in a new empty tab which is never updated with results.